President of Finland: International relations

 The president conducts Finland's foreign policy in co-operation with the Finnish Government.
-The provisions of treaties and other international obligations that affect domestic legislation are implemented by acts of parliament.
-Otherwise, international obligations are implemented by a presidential decree.
+The provisions of treaties and other international obligations are implemented by acts of parliament if they are of legislative nature.
+Otherwise a presidential or governmental decree is used.
+Presidential or governmental degree is also used to further implement any act of parliament providing the obligations.
+In both cases of decree use, governmental degree is used if the matter concerns the EU or otherwise is not provided by the authorising act.
 Decisions on war and peace are taken by the president with the assent of parliament.

 Legislation

 The president must sign and approve all bills adopted by Parliament before they become law.
 The president must decide on ratification within three months of receiving the bill and may request an opinion from the Supreme Court or the Supreme Administrative Court before giving assent.
 Should the president refuse assent or fail to decide on the matter in time, Parliament reconsiders the bill and can readopt it with a majority of votes cast.
 The bill will then enter into force without ratification.
 If Parliament fails to readopt the bill, it is deemed to have lapsed.
-Presidential vetoes are generally successful in preventing a bill from becoming law.

 Presidential pardon

 In single cases, the president has the power of pardon from a penalty or any other criminal sanction imposed by a court.
 General pardon requires an act of parliament.

 The power of pardon has effectively become the instrument to limit life imprisonment to 12 years or more, since successive presidents have eventually given pardon to all felons.
 The president, however, retains the power to deny pardon.
 In autumn 2006, the regular paroling of convicts serving a life sentence power was transferred to the Helsinki Court of Appeals, and the peculiar arrangement, where the president exercises judicial power, ended.
 The presidential power of giving pardon is, however, retained.
 Its use has diminished under president Sauli Niinistö, who exercised the power particularly sparingly.

-In 2022 the Supreme Court of Finland issued an advisory opinion that interpreted the constitution to include bans on business operations as criminal sanctions.
-This overturned previus precedent that interpreted such to not be within the scope of presidential pardon powers.
+In 2022 the Supreme Court of Finland issued an advisory opinion that interpreted restrictions on business practise to be criminal sanctions as defined in the constitution In overturning a previous precedent that limited the scope of pardons the court relied on the reasonings of lawmakers for replacing "punishment" with "criminal sanction" when codifying the constitution and the intent of lawmakers when creating the law on business restrictions.
+Furthermore, the court relied on the judicial practise surrounding the restriction.